-Section Relative importance (%) 1 Work organization and management 10

-- Creativity in the design of circuits, PCB layout, and programming

-- Critical thinking in the design of circuits, PCB, fault-finding, and programming

-- Honesty and integrity

-- Self-motivation

-- Problem-solving

-- Effective working under pressure

-- Health and safety legislation

-- Best practices in relation to skills

-- The importance of continuing personal development

-- Company cultures and procedures and potential variations dependent on national practice

-- Work professionally in relation to the environment and others - Work with colleagues and teams both in the local environment and remotely - Present ideas to teams and clients - Exercise care in the workplace for personal and other's safety - Take appropriate preventative action to minimize accidents and their impact - Proactively engage in continuing professional development - Develop effective record keeping practices to facilitate traceability for future development and maintenance and to comply with international standards - Interpret and recognise international symbols, diagrams and languages used by other International Standards Institutes Source and purchase components and test equipment to meet specifications and be cost effective - Write reports and record data about testing techniques, laboratory equipment and specifications to assist engineers - Communicate effectively with customers - Train others on the use of installations - Keep up to date with changes in technology - Act professionally on clients' premises - Initiate records for on-going maintenance policy - Establish maintenance contracts where appropriate
+Section Relative importance (%) 1 Work organization and management 10 The individual needs to know and understand: Creativity in the design of circuits, PCB layout, and programming Critical thinking in the design of circuits, PCB, fault-finding, and programming Honesty and integrity Self-motivation Problem-solving Effective working under pressure Health and safety legislation Best practices in relation to skills The importance of continuing personal development Company cultures and procedures and potential variations dependent on national practice The individual shall be able to: Work professionally in relation to the environment and others Work with colleagues and teams both in the local environment and remotely Present ideas to teams and clients Exercise care in the workplace for personal and other's safety Take appropriate preventative action to minimize accidents and their impact Proactively engage in continuing professional development

+- Develop effective record keeping practices to facilitate traceability for future development and maintenance and to comply with international standards - Interpret and recognise international symbols, diagrams and languages used by other International Standards Institutes Source and purchase components and test equipment to meet specifications and be cost effective - Write reports and record data about testing techniques, laboratory equipment and specifications to assist engineers - Communicate effectively with customers - Train others on the use of installations - Keep up to date with changes in technology - Act professionally on clients' premises - Initiate records for on-going maintenance policy

+Establish maintenance contracts where appropriate

-Se ection Relative importance (%) 2 Application of electronics in practice 15
+Section Relative importance (%)

+2 Application of electronics in practice 15

+The individual needs to know and understand:

-- The various electronics specialisms within specific industries - Commonly used and International industry standard symbols - Commonly used units of distance measurement (mils and mm) - The business environment of the client - materials and tools of the electronics industry in ordinary servicing, installation, and repair tasks (Electronic Circuit Component Specifications - Analogue and digital logic circuit and sensor circuit - AC and DC technology - Power - Wire and cables - Connectors - Displays - Circuit Design - Analysis, of electrical circuits, electronic circuits, digital logic circuits and sensor circuits - Inductive and capacitive reactance - Capacitor and inductor characteristic charging and discharging behaviour - Capacitor selection and suitability to application - Passive and Active Filters - Oscillators (RC, Crystal, PLL) - Multistage Circuits - Basic amplifier circuits (AC, DC, and power amplifiers) - Basic Op Amp circuits - Practical Operational Amplifier considerations.
-PID Control and servo systems - Generators and pulse shapers - Generators for sine wave voltage: RC, quartz, LC oscillators, Wien bridge generator, phase generator - Pulse shaper: Schmitt trigger, differentiator, and integrator - Race Conditions - Truth tables, timing diagrams, karnaugh mapping, boolean algebra, combinational logic, combinational logic applications - Number systems - Properties of basic gates AND, OR, NOT, NAND, NOR, EXCLUSIVE OR EXCLUSIVE NOR - Procedures for substituting basic NAND or NOR gates for basic gates - Methods for creating digital logic to perform specified operations - Digital logic equation/functions from given circuits. - Industry standard waveform measurement characteristics Combinational and sequential logic circuits. - EMI Shielding techniques - Electrostatic Discharge (ESD) best practices
+The various electronics specialisms within specific industries Commonly used and International industry standard symbols Commonly used units of distance measurement (mils and mm) The business environment of the client materials and tools of the electronics industry in ordinary servicing, installation, and repair tasks (Electronic Circuit Component Specifications Analogue and digital logic circuit and sensor circuit AC and DC technology Power Wire and cables Connectors Displays Circuit Design Analysis, of electrical circuits, electronic circuits, digital logic circuits and sensor circuit Gapacitor and inductor characteristic charging and discharging behaviour Capacitor selection and suitability to application Passive and Active Filters Oscillators (RC, Crystal, PLL) Multistage Circuits Basic amplifier circuits (AC, DC, and power amplifiers) Basic Op Amp circuits Practical Operational Amplifier considerations.
+PID Control and servo systems Generators for sine wave voltage: RC, quartz, LC oscillators, Wien bridge generator, phase generator Pulse shaper: Schmitt trigger, differentiator, and integrator Race Conditions Procedures for substituting basic NAND or NOR gates for basic gates Number systems Procedures for substituting basic NAND or NOR gates for basic gates Methods for creating digital logic to perform specified operations Digital logic circuits.
+ENdustry standard waveform measurement characteristics Combinational and sequential logic circuits.
+Electrostatic Discharge (ESD) best practices

-Section Relative
+Section

-importance

-(%)
+Relative importance (%)